aMoniker/Envoy.js/README.md

 var result = envoy.solicit('named_key');
 ```

-You can offer multiple items using the same key, and calling `solicit` on that key will retrieve all those items.
+You can offer multiple items using the same key, and calling `envoy.solicit` on that key will retrieve all those items.

 ```javascript
 envoy.offer('multiple_values', { something: 'good' });